 The Department of Biotechnology & Biochemical Engineering is a diverse and powerful faculty encompassing unique expertise in biochemical and molecular life sciences.
 The School is recognized nationally as well as internationally for its research quality and output and for training students to be industry-ready professionals.
 The graduates show peer-recognized expertise, sustained learning and adapting to an ever-changing domain of professional development and entrepreneurship.
+The department is accredited by NBA since November 2019.

 The course broadly encompasses the study of the molecular processes of living systems and organisms.
 Specific areas include biological chemistry, metabolism, enzymatics, structural biology, molecular cell biology, molecular genetics, genomics, proteomics, bioinformatics and systems biology.